jeelabs/esp-link/README.md

 In order to connect through the esp-link to a microcontroller use port 23.
 For example, on linux you can use `nc esp-hostname 23` or `telnet esp-hostname 23`.

+Note that multiple connections to port 23 and 2323 can be made simultaneously.
+Esp-link will intermix characters received on all these connections onto the serial TX and it will broadcast incoming characters from the serial RX to all connections.
+Use with caution!

+### Flashing an attached AVR/Arduino

+There are three options for reprogramming an attached AVR/Arduino microcontroller:
+- Use avrdude and point it at port 23 of esp-link.
+Esp-link automatically detects the programming sequence and issues a reset to the AVR.
+- Use avrdude and point it at port 2323 of esp-link.
+This is the same as port 23 except that the autodectection is not used and the reset happens because port 2323 is used
+- Use curl or a similar tool to HTTP POST the firmware to esp-link.
+This uses the built-in programmer, which only works for AVRs/Arduinos with the optiboot bootloader (which is std).

-You can reprogram an Arduino / AVR microcontroller by pointing avrdude at port 23.
-Instead of specifying a serial port of the form /dev/ttyUSB0 use `net:esp-link:23` with avrdude's -P option (where `esp-link` is either the hostname of your esp-link or its IP address).
+To reprogram an Arduino / AVR microcontroller by pointing avrdude at port 23 or 2323 you specify a serial port of the form `net:esp-link:23` in avrdude's -P option, where `esp-link` is either the hostname of your esp-link or its IP address).
+This is instead of specifying a serial port of the form /dev/ttyUSB0.
-The esp-link detects that avrdude starts its connection with a flash synchronization sequence and sends a reset to the AVR microcontroller so it can switch into flash programming mode.
+Esp-link detects that avrdude starts its connection with a flash synchronization sequence and sends a reset to the AVR microcontroller so it can switch into flash programming mode.

+To reprogram using the HTTP POST method you need to first issue a POST to put optiboot into programming mode: POST to `http://esp-link/pgm/sync`, this starts the process.
+Then check that synchronization with optiboot has been achieved by issuing a GET to the same URL (`http://esp-link/pgm/sync`).
+Repeat until you have sync (takes <500ms normally).
+Finally issue a POST request to `http://esp-link/pgm/upload` with your hex file as POST data (raw, not url-encoded or multipart-mime.
+Please look into the avrflash script for the curl command-line details or use that script directly (`./avrflash esp-link.local my_sketch.hex`).

+### Flashing an attached ARM processor

 You can reprogram NXP's LPC800-series and many other ARM processors as well by pointing your programmer similarly at the esp-link's port 23.
 For example, if you are using